Filter elements, the heart of dust collectors – what makes them tick and how they work

 • Volume flow [m3/h]:

-The volume flow rate describes the amount of air to be filtered per hour.
+The volume flow describes the amount of air that is to be filtered per hour.
 Since the filter element is limited here by its design, the number of filter elements must be increased as the volume flow increases.

 • Composition of the medium:

-Often, the applications involve air that is laden with particles.
+The applications often involve air that is loaded with particles.
 However, other gases and dusts may also be contained in the medium.
 The composition of the medium flowing through the filter determines the selection of the filter’s materials, as the substances must be compatible with each other and must not react in order to exclude further hazards.

-The temperature of the air flowing through the filter cells – as well as their composition – determines the materials of the filters.
+The temperature of the air flowing through the filter cells – as well as its composition – determines the filter materials.
 At higher temperatures, correspondingly heat-resistant material must be used to prevent premature wear or even destruction of the filter cell.

 • Requirements from the process: